CEN-3032-2022/huddle/README.md

 To run the program, start the server class in the server package, and then start the app class in the client package.

-In first release of the software, we have implemented the following features:
+In the first release of the software, we have implemented the following features:
 1. Users can create an account
 2. Users can sign into their account with a username and password
 3. Users can write and post a honk for others view